Induction Year: 2009

 Siegfried “Sigi” Engl

-A stylish competitor and inspirational ski instructor, Siegfried (Sigi) Engl carved an indelible swath of accomplishments on the slopes of Europe and the Intermountain West.
+A stylish competitor and inspirational ski instructor, Siegfried “Sigi” Engl, born in 1911, carved an indelible swath of accomplishments on the slopes of Europe and the Intermountain West.

 During World War II he was a member of the storied 10th Mountain Division serving in Italy.
 In 1952 Sigi became director of the Sun Valley Ski School where his innovative instructional methods vaulted the school into international prominence.
 He was inducted into the National Ski Hall of Fame in 1971 and in 1974 the President of Austria awarded him the nation’s Golden Medal of Honor for his distinguished service.
 “Sigi’s Bowl” on Sun Valley’s Bald Mountain is a lasting tribute to the contributions he made to his beloved sport of skiing.